hphelion/documentation/cloudos/prepare.glossary.md

 appropriated in any quantity at any time.

 ###Region###
 :    A set of services, preferably across multiple hosts, to offer private cloud resources of compute and networking to self-service users of your cloud.
-A region provides a defined set of resources, such as topology templates, infrastructure designs, and services governed by a single HP Cloud OS Keystone identity service.
+A region provides a defined set of resources, such as topology templates, infrastructure designs, and services governed by a single HP Helion Cloud OS Keystone identity service.

 ###Resource pooling###
 :     Resource pooling means the provider's computing resources are pooled to server multiple consumers using a